Archive for Testimonial

 My neighbors and I are wonderfully created fallen people hoping in the promises of Christ our Redeemer, Who came to dwell in our midst after the angel said “Hail Mary, full of grace!”

-Sometimes we look a lot like the cast of characters in this leaf from an ancient book of hours.
+Sometimes we look a lot like the cast of not-so-pleasant characters in this leaf from an ancient book of hours.
 Yet we carry on, trusting in God’s grace – the same grace that filled Mary and that she wants us to know.